 Each year in early December, Mearns and his team set up four pick-up points around London, arranging the living spruces in mini forests.
 Children of repeat customers, like Klein, search the dense rows for their familiar tree.
 Over the three-and-a-half weeks the trees spend in homes, renters are responsible for keeping them watered.
 Then they drop them back off at collection points in early January.

-Sign up for the Reasons to be Cheerful newsletter.For the other 11 months of the year, the trees live on farms in the Cotswolds, hooked up to irrigation systems.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.For the other 11 months of the year, the trees live on farms in the Cotswolds, hooked up to irrigation systems.
 The trees are only repotted once, when they grow from three feet to four feet, to make room for their roots.
 Most trees are retired around the time they reach seven feet tall, according to Mearns, and they are planted on the farm.

 Local variations on rental options are available in many regions.
 In Edmonton, capital of Alberta, Canada, a farm rents out living spruces and scotch pines.
 At one California tree rental company, customers can opt for “Charlie Brown” options that have a bit more character.
 A San Jose urban forestry organization rents out saplings at the holidays, then plants them in the surrounding area.